maxhr-0x90/TSaMP-Hugo/content/posts/problems/index.md

 **TS;WM**: It's solved, this would be a waste of time

 [^3spere]: A sphere for laypersons is a 2-sphere for topologists.
-Thus a 3-sphere is an hypersphere, which is -- as always -- a bit confusing to think about.
+Thus a 3-sphere is an hypersphere, which is --as always-- a bit confusing to think about.
 [^morph]: homeomorphic to the 3-sphere, as the cool kids say nowadays

 ## Compression Level: Dreadful